dikshita-git/RP_Study-on-Ingress-and-its-security-IPv4-IPv6-/Demo/authentication_in_SA/svcacc-rbac/README.md

-## Authenticating kubernetes based on service token and Role-based access control
+## Securing kubernetes based on service token and Role-based access control

 This experiment is conducted with RBAC and service account.